 Each of the eight stages begins with a “WANTED” sign, showing off the boss of the level, each of whom has some unique distinction.
 Simon Greedwell is a rich tycoon that cries out “Bury me with my money!”
 Chief Scalpem is a Native American, whose sister protects him before you deliver the final blow, claiming “Please, please don’t shoot my brother!
 He’s only following orders!”
 To which your character replies “Okay ma’am.
 We won’t shoot him.”
 (Despite the fact that you spent the whole battle shooting at him, but let’s disregard that.)
 The final boss is a British gentleman named Sir Richard Rose, who fakes his death after several hits, removes a bulletproof plate from under his shirt, and proceeds to take more damage before dying for real, when he dramatically tosses his rose lapel aside.
 The whole thing is obviously very tongue-in-cheek, and adds a lot of personality.

 There are lots of cool little features which fit in with the Old West theme.
 The first stage has you trying to avoid a stampede by running on the backs of bulls, a few other areas have you riding on horses.
 Running inside certain doors will grant you some whiskey for extra points, or “refreshments” (!!) from one of the town ladies.
 Some enemies will throw dynamite, which can be picked up and thrown back at them if you’re quick enough.
 The stages are also littered with barrels, boulders, and other bits of scenery that can be pushed and used to drop onto bad guys.
 There are also a few first-person shooting galleries that act as bonus stages, foreshadowing Konami’s western-themed light gun game Lethal Enforcers II: Gunfighters.
 One entire stage is a boss fight in a saloon, which ends with a can-can dance show.
+The fantastic soundtrack is appropriate to the Western theme and is full of the typical Konami energy.

 Sunset Riders is an excellent game, and a fine alternative to the Contra series, especially for those who prefer the run-and-gun aspects of the earlier games.